kyiiiiiii/WebBasedHomecareSystem/README.md

 🏥 Web-Based Homecare System<br>
-A Laravel-based homecare monitoring system with real-time communication, video calls, and patient management.
+A Laravel-based homecare monitoring system with real-time communication, video calls, and patient management.<br>

+📌 **Final Year Project (FYP)**  <br>
+Developed by ME, a Software Engineering student, as part of the final year project to enhance homecare monitoring and patient management.<br>

 🚀 Features<br>
 ✅ Real-time chat using Pusher.js<br>